-Based on the evidence presented, we find that NIPSCO has provided a sufficient level of detail in support of the cost estimates in its Plan Update-7, including explanations justifying the cost variances associated with projects through its exhibits as well as additional testimony for those projects exceeding the greater of \$100,000 or 20%.
+Accordingly, we find that NIPSCO has provided a sufficient level of detail in support of its Plan Update-7, including explanations justifying the cost variances associated with projects through its exhibits as well as additional testimony for those projects exceeding the greater of \$100,000 or 20%.
+We find that NIPSCO met its burden to support the change in cost estimates for the three projects identified by the OUCC.

 a.
 Indirect Capital Expenditures.
-NIPSCO seeks to recover both direct and indirect capital expenditures associated with its eligible improvements.
+NIPSCO seeks to recover both direct and indirect capital expenditures associated with its eligible investments.
 Ms. Shikany explained that as a function of GAAP, certain indirect project costs are incurred across a range of projects in locations away from the project site, including such items as overheads, stores, freight and handling, and AFUDC.
 She testified that many indirect costs cannot be booked directly to individual work orders because the charges cannot be linked to one particular project.

 As noted in the TDSIC-5 Order, the Commission has consistently approved inclusion of capitalized indirect costs at fluctuating rates in capital tracking mechanisms authorized by the General Assembly in a variety of contexts, including trackers for investments in environmental controls under Ind.
 Code ch.
 8-1-8.7 and federally mandated investments under Ind.
 Code ch.
-8-1-8.4.3 Capitalization of indirect costs is required under GAAP to recognize the full value of assets when they are placed in service.
+8-